ovity/octotree/README.md

 Chrome extension to display GitHub code in tree format.
 Useful for developers who frequently read source in GitHub and do not want to download or checkout too many repositories.
 Features:

 * Easy-to-navigate code tree like IDEs
-* Super fast browsing with pjax
+* Fast browsing with pjax
-* Work with public and private repositories
+* Work with both public and private repositories

 ## Install
 * Download and install [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) from the Chrome store